All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How to switch to liraglutide 1.2mg.
 Covers the standard titration from 0.6mg, switching from Victoza to Saxenda dosing, and practical tips for the dose increase.

 Switching to liraglutide 1.2mg is the first dose increase in the titration schedule, typically done after one week at 0.6mg.
 The switch involves simply dialing the pen to 1.2mg on your next injection instead of 0.6mg.
 No new pens, prescriptions, or special preparation required.
 The same multi-dose pen you have been using for 0.6mg delivers 1.2mg by adjusting the dose selector.
-This straightforward transition is how millions of patients have begun their liraglutide journey.
+This straightforward transition is how millions of patients have begun their liraglutide process.

 Standard Titration: 0.6mg to 1.2mg